BRIEF-SEB H1 net profit up 15 pct to 62 million euros

 * H1 net profit: 62 million euros, +15 pct

-* Targets organic sales growth for FY 2016 above 5 pct and an increase in operating result from activity above 10 pct
+* For H2, targets organic sales growth for FY 2016 above 5 pct and an increase in operating result from activity above 10 pct

-* Currency effect on 2016 operating result from activity would be close to -120 million euros Source text for Eikon: Further company coverage: (Gdynia Newsroom)
+* Currency effect on 2016 operating result from activity would be close to -120 million euros Source text for Eikon: Further company coverage: ($1 = 0.9116 euros) (Gdynia Newsroom)

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)